-The Main building also has a large green roof plaza.
-Some improvements to the plaza were made in summer 2014.
-During the 2020 major renovation and upgrade project, masonry improvements at the perimeter of the plaza were made; however, drainage system replacement will be required to maintain the plaza.
+The Main building also has a large green roof courtyard.
+Some improvements to the courtyard were made in summer 2014.
+During the 2020 major renovation and upgrade project, masonry improvements at the perimeter of the courtyard were made.
 Existing concrete benches along the east and west sides were deteriorated; they were removed, and a new guardrail was installed along both sides in 2022.
+Currently the drainage system is being replaced.
+The project also includes a new trench to improve drainage off the courtyard.

 The vehicular and pedestrian bridges located at the Benton Harbor Campus are original construction.
-They are in fair to poor condition.
 A bridge study was conducted Spring 2020 to evaluate approaches for repair and/or reconstruction, and safer passage for pedestrians.
 Repair to the bridges was completed in June 2023; however, no additional pedestrian improvements were included.
+Two smaller metal grate pedestrian bridges at the lower first floor level are at the end of useful life and are currently being evaluated for replacement within the next year.

 Work at the Beckwith Hall parking entries improved drainage and provided safer pedestrian access to the adjacent parking area in Summer 2019 and in Summer 2020 new accessible ramp was added at the main entry walk.
+Concrete walkway repairs are now being addressed annually to repair damaged curbs, ramps, steps, and sidewalk sections.

 The emergence of Men's and Women's Soccer in Fall 2013, along with the opening of our first residence facility, Beckwith Hall in Fall 2014 led to significant revitalization of our west campus area.
 Improvements in roadways, utility infrastructure, lighting, wayfinding signage, technology and emergency/safety equipment upgrades have all been made within the past ten years.
 However, the west campus area, particularly the softball and baseball fields are plagued with water issues given clay soils and low wetlands topography.
-The entire west campus area is the focus of a west campus master plan completed in December 2022, which includes the evaluation of turf to improve and extend the playing seasons.
-Replacing and relocating the baseball and softball fields to the south of their existing location is a priority for the College.
+The entire west campus area was the focus of a west campus master plan completed in December 2022, which includes the evaluation of turf to improve and extend the playing seasons.
+Replacing and relocating the baseball and softball fields to the south of their existing location was identified as a top priority for the College and construction work to implement this major renovation to the west campus site is currently underway.